-The Licensee shall establish, implement and maintain Vital Areas inside the Protected Area.
-As a minimum, the Vital Area shall have:

-- a) A physical barrier made of solid walls and a floor and ceiling without any unattended pathway outside the Vital Area, - b) A limited and controlled access of individuals with two authentication systems, - c) A limited and controlled access only to the vehicles required for activities inside the Vital Area, - d) An Intrusion Detection System and a system of closed-circuit television (CCTV) to be used to confirm any attempt of intrusion, and - e) A protection against a stand-off attack up to the Design Basis Threat.
+- 1. The Licensee shall establish, implement and maintain Vital Areas inside the Protected Area.
+As a minimum, the Vital Area shall have: - a) a physical barrier made of solid walls and a floor and ceiling without any unattended pathway outside each Vital Area; - b) a limited and controlled access of individuals with two authentication systems; - c) a limited and controlled access only to the vehicles required for activities inside the Vital Area; - d) an Intrusion Detection System and a system of closed-circuit television (CCTV) to be used to confirm any attempt of intrusion; and - e) a protection against a stand-off attack up to the Design Basis Threat. - 2.
+Any Vital Area that is outside of the Protected Area shall have Physical Protection Measures that are equivalent or higher than Physical Protection Measures of the Protected Area and Vital Area collectively.